Bogdanovic scores 19, Jazz beat Bulls 102-98

-The Jazz went on a 24-4 run in the third quarter to grab a nine-point lead and came away with their 10th win in 12 games after Chicago tied it in the closing minutes.
+The Jazz went on a 24-4 run in the third quarter to grab a nine-point lead and emerged with their 10th win in 12 gamesafter Chicago tied it in the closing minutes.

+“Everybody did a little something in a given time to help us win the game,” coach Quin Snyder said.
+“And that’s how you win on the road and that’s how you win close games.”

 Zach LaVine led Chicago with 26 points and Lauri Markkanen scored 18.
-Wendell Carter Jr. added 18 points and 13 rebounds but the Bulls lost for the third time in four games.
+Wendell Carter Jr. added 18 points and 13 rebounds.
+The Bulls lost for the third time in four games, but coach Jim Boylen made it clear he’s not about to change his rotation.

+“We are laying the foundation and the building blocks,” he said.
+“We’re a new system, a new team with a new coach.
+I wanted to be a defensive team; we are.
+We need to improve our rebounding. … We need to improve offensively.
+I’m not going to be deterred from that mission.
+And I like this group of men.
+They work and they care.
+They try to represent the city.
+They play hard.”

 The Jazz led 96-88 in the closing minutes before Chicago scored eight straight, tying it on LaVine’s 3 with 1:43 remaining.

-Bogdanovic hit two free throws and Gobert drove for a dunk to make it a four-point game, before Carter made two free throws for Chicago with 47 seconds remaining.
+Bogdanovic hit two free throws and Gobert dunked to make it a four-point game, before Carter made two foul shots for Chicago with 47 seconds remaining.

-After Mitchell missed a 3, LaVine missed on a wild drive.
+After Mitchell missed a 3, LaVine missed trying to draw a foul from Gobert on a wild potential tying drive.
 The Jazz got the rebound, and Mitchell hit two free throws with 19 seconds left for the final score.

+“I hit him with the body, so I did the best I could,” LaVine said.
+“I didn’t just want to settle for a 3, so go in there to tie it up.
+It just didn’t happen.
+I didn’t convert a lot of those.
+I thought I was getting a lot of contact, but you got to go out there and make plays.”

+Jazz: Gobert got shaken up attempting a third-quarter layup when Chicago’s Daniel Gafford came from behind and hit him in the head, resulting in a flagrant foul. … The Jazz made 11 of 30 3-pointers, while the Bulls were 11 for 36 from beyond the arc. … Bogdanovic missed all five 3’s, but was 9 for 9 on free throws.

 The Bulls bridged the second and third quarters with a 15-0 run that gave them a 58-47 lead.
 But the Jazz responded with that 24-4 spurt.